Meanwhale/MeanscriptCLI/README.md

 }
 ```

-Compile and run `bin/meandemo` to see the result.
+Compile and run `meandemo` to see the result!

 ## To be continued...